-- 43. You (or the Recipients financial representative) must pay the recipients assessed social care contribution into the Direct Payment Card account until either - a) The Direct Payment is stopped. - b) You have been informed by the Council, in writing, that the contribution has reduced or stopped. - 44.
+- 43. If the recipient is required to pay a contribution towards their care, the invoice for their contribution will be sent to you every six months.
+The agreed amount must be paid to the Council, from the recipients own personal monies on a monthly basis (or as agreed with the Council's finance team). - 44.
 You must not share your PIN number or Card Account log in details with anyone. - 45.
 You will check the Direct Payment Card account regularly to make sure that payments have been received and that there are sufficient funds in the account to pay any expected bills, direct debits or standing orders. - 46.
 You may keep up to a 4-week surplus in the Direct Payment Card Account as a contingency, unless it has been agreed otherwise in the Recipient's Plan. - 47.
 You must keep a record of everything that is paid for with the Direct Payment, including invoices, receipts, timesheets, copies of payslips and other relevant evidence. - 48.
 You agree providing information about the Direct Payment account to the Council for the purpose of monitoring.
 This will include bank statements, transaction details, receipts, invoices, details of carers and other information that is relevant to the management of the Direct Payment. - 49.
 You will respond to all queries about the Direct Payment, and requests for monitoring information within 28 calendar days.
 You will be responsible for forwarding the Council's queries to the Nominated Person where appropriate and informing the Council of the Nominated Person's responses. - 50.
 You will ensure that records about how the Direct Payment has been spent are kept for at least three years.